Day 18 (4/28/19)

 Total miles – 171.8

 Another town day.
 These are coming pretty quick.
 We got out of camp around 7:30.
 The days hiking was not hard.
 We did have several ups, but they were not too long.
-We started our day by working along a ridge top until dropping down to Yellow Creek Gap.
+We started our day by walking along a ridge top then it dropping down to Yellow Creek Gap.
 This gap had a paved road running through it.
 We stopped near it for a break.
 Then we started our first up.
 It did not last long, we soon came to Yellow Creek Gap Shelter.
 For once there was no one at the shelter.
 We stopped just for a few minutes and then continued on.
 The miles went by as we headed west.
 Soon we were able to see Fontana Lake in the valley below us.
 We were getting close.
 We stopped for our last break overlooking the lake.
 I had a phone signal so I called the Fontana Village.
 I reserved a room and found out that there is a shuttle from the marina to the village, saving us a 3 mile walk.
 We dropped over 1700′ down to the lake.
 As we walked up to the marina, Slingshot, a thru-hiker we have seen for the last few days, was starting to hike to the village.
 We told him about the shuttle and he waited for it with us.
 We had to wait a few hours to get our room, so we headed to the grill for lunch.
 Afterwards, we walked down to the store.
 We sat in front of the store and talked with, Slingshot, One Gear, and Flower Man from Germany.
 Flower Man is also finishing his Triple Crown, One Gear has also completed the PCT.
 Around four, we checked into our room and tried to get our boxes.
 They did not have them.
 Papa Raven did a little checking and found it that they were sent they to the PO, not the village.
 That means we have to wait until tomorrow at 11:45 to get our boxes.
 We will lose half a day of hiking.
 We adjust.

 Shortly before Brown Fork Gap